theomiddleton/photography-portfolio/README.md

   title: 'Your Portfolio Name', // Change from 'Photography Portfolio'
   description: 'Your unique description', // Customize your description
   ownerName: 'Your Name', // Change from 'Photographer Name'
+  logo: {
+    type: 'text', // 'text', 'image', or 'icon'
+    text: 'TM', // Your initials (for text type)
+    imageUrl: '', // URL to logo image (for image type)
+    alt: 'Your Name Photography',
+  },
   url: 'https://yourdomain.com', // Your actual domain
   imageBucketUrl: 'https://yourdomain.com/images', // Your bucket URL
   // ... other settings